Private education in Canada: Secondary education

 Private tuition costs have been continuously rising, which can be attributed to the reproduction of classism and educational inequalities in society.
-Tuition costs for private secondary education can be seen as only attainable by family who has high economic status.
-This is occurring because the cost of living in Canada rising, while the median annual income of families is staying on a stable trajectory.
-This means that families have to spend more on costs of living (such as rent, groceries, etc.) while their incomes stay the same, meaning they are unable to additionally compensate for private school education.
-In Toronto, the median income is $83,020 (2017).
-Comparing that to UCC's annual tuition it is clear that the average earning household cannot sustain the educational lifestyle while sustaining a balanced life at home (insurance, groceries, etc.) thus, those at the highest earning incomes are able to sustain a prestigious level of education which is reproduced for them in the future.

 Despite the rising tuition costs, private education provides a multitude of benefits such as smaller class sizes, additional support (gifted, special needs, etc.) as well as prioritized interpersonal relationships.
-Specifically one of the benefits of having family members attending UCC is the decrease in tuition fees due to generational attendance.
-Historically, the tuition costs for ones ancestors attending UCC have been greater.
-A portion of this tuition was saved by UCC in attempts to alleviate financial stress for future generations.
-For example, if one's grandfather attended UCC, their father's tuition could be cut by ~15%, and then the current students tuition could be cut by an addition ~10-15%.
-This is an attempt to increase financial accessibility as well maintaining generational attendance which many other private secondary schools are aiming to attain as well.

 Post-secondary education

 An important distinction within technical colleges in Canada lies in the accreditation of some of these schools for the Canada Student Loans Program, which applies in several provinces (except for Quebec, Northwest Territories, and Nunavut).
 The accreditation of a technical college affects the amount that can be granted to a student through the Canada Student Loan Program.

 The influence of some American ideas of education is sensible within the private education network in Canada, as the recent opening of a liberal arts university shows (Quest University), and to the creation of education groups alike some education groups in the United States, along with the presence of American education groups in Canada - for instance, the one owning the Everest Colleges in Ontario.
 Some education groups limit their activities to a single scope - like technical training, for instance, or within a single province - while others lead more diversified activities, such as general education, technical training and even university education.
 School transactions between education groups might happen.
 More than one education group is active on the international level.
 The National Association of Career Colleges regroups only a small part of private career colleges in Canada.